Hungarian names: Hungarian surnames

 Hungarian normally puts family names, except for foreign names, first in Hungarian speech and text.
-Some Hungarian surnames relate to professions like Szabó - "tailor", Kovács - "smith," Halász - "fisher".
-Other surnames refer to non-Hungarian ethnic origin.
-For example, common Hungarian surnames include Németh - "German," Horvát or Horváth - "Croat," Tóth, an outdated term for "Slovak", that can also mean "Croat" and one of the Hungarian names for Slavonia was Tóthország; Oláh, an outdated term for "Wallachian", and Lengyel - "Polish".
+Some Hungarian surnames relate to professions like Szabó (tailor), Kovács (smith), Halász (fisher).
+Other surnames refer to ethnic origin.
+For example, common Hungarian surnames include Németh (German), Horváth (Croat), Tóth (Slav, Slovak), Lengyel (Polish), Oláh (Romanian) and Rác/Rácz/Rátz (outdated term for Serb).

 During the 19th and the early 20th centuries, people in the Kingdom of Hungary who were of non-Hungarian ethnicity, with Jewish, German or Slovak ancestry, were encouraged to adopt Hungarian surnames.
 Some people with German names translated them directly into Hungarian.
 Some of them just magyarized their original German surnames into Hungarian forms.
 However, many Hungarians of German descent retained their original surnames like Horn, Deutsch, Staller, Keller, Rockenbauer, Hoffmann, etc.

-A few given names are also used as family names, a practice that may confuse even native Hungarian-speakers.
+A few given names are also used as family names, similarly to naming conventions in some other languages like German.
+Examples of this are Károly or László, which can be both used as given or family names.

+The top three most frequent surnames in Hungary are Nagy, Kovács, and Tóth.